mohdimranm/Poem-Generator-keras-/README.md

-# Poem-Generator-keras-
+# Poem-Generator-keras

-Trained the model on Shakespeare sonnets with 2 LSTM layers.
+Trained the model on Shakespeare sonnets with 3 LSTM layers.